tshepang/blog/content/Asus Zenbook UX305FA.md

     laptop)
 -   Power consumption is very low, and I could easily get 8 hours of battery life with a moderate workload
--   I loves the touchpad: it\'s more smooth and large
+-   I loves the touchpad: it's more smooth and large
--   The keyboard also feels a lot better; it\'s such pleasure to use!
+-   The keyboard also feels a lot better; it's such pleasure to use!
 -   The body is also a lot more rigid, so no annoying flexibility at the bottom of the touchpad.
 The rigidity also ensures that there are no keyboard marks on the screen.